 Adding authorized users on your account can make it easier to cash in on points or other rewards, but it can also mean taking a bigger financial risk.

 At the end of the day, regardless of who makes the purchases, you and you alone will be responsible for paying the bill as the primary cardholder.
-For that reason, it’s important to choose an authorized user you trust to use your account responsibly.
+For that reason, it’s important to choose an authorized user you trust to use your account with care.

 Remember how intimidating it was to get your first credit card?
-Maybe it took you a while to learn how to use it responsibly and you made mistakes along the way.
+Maybe it took you a while to learn how to use it in a healthy way and you made some mistakes.
 Adding someone you trust as an authorized user, maybe your child or another family member, could help that person get off to an easier start.

 An authorized user can learn good habits, with less risk, while starting to build (or rebuild) a positive credit history.
 Just remember that it’s a two-way street: An authorized user’s credit habits can impact your credit as well.

-If adding an authorized user seems like the right option for you, you can contact your credit card company or read your credit card terms to learn if and how you can add someone to your credit card.
+If you want to add an authorized user, you can contact your credit card company or read your credit card terms to learn if and how you can add someone to your credit card.

 If, on the other hand, you’re looking to open a joint credit card account with someone else, we have some advice to help you decide if a joint credit card account is right for you.